 Have the woman urinate at least once every 2 hours

-If the mother’s bladder is full, her contractions may get weaker and her labor longer.
+If the mother’s bladder is full, her contractions may weaken, which will slow her labor.
 A full bladder can also cause pain, problems with pushing out the placenta, and bleeding after childbirth.
 Remind the mother to urinate — she may not remember.

 To check if the bladder is full, feel the mother’s lower belly.
 A full bladder feels like a plastic bag full of water.
 When the bladder is very full, you can see the shape of it under the mother’s skin.
 Do not wait until the bladder gets this big.

 If the mother’s bladder is full, she must urinate.
 If she cannot walk, try putting a pan or extra padding under her bottom and let her urinate where she is.
 It may help her to dip a hand in warm water.

 If the mother cannot urinate at all, she needs to have a catheter (a sterile tube) inserted into her bladder to let the urine out.
 See more information on how to insert a catheter.
 If you have not been trained to insert a catheter, get medical help.

 To save her strength, the mother should rest between contractions, even when labor first begins.
 This means that when she is not having a contraction, she should let her body relax, take deep breaths, and sometimes sit or lie down.
 In early labor she may be able to sleep.

 Many women feel very tired when their contractions are strong.
 They may fear they will not have the strength to push the baby out.
 But feeling tired is the body’s way of making the mother rest and relax.
 If everything is well, she will have the strength to give birth when the time comes.
 See ways to help the mother relax.

 Help the woman move during labor.
 She can squat, sit, kneel, or take other positions.
 All these positions are good.
 Changing positions helps the cervix open more evenly.